-A large and diverse selection represent US coin series.
-Trends in popularity change, adjusting with the times.
+A large and diverse selection of coins represent the different U.S. coin series.
+Collector interest and trends in popularity change, adjusting with the times.
 A study of Registry Set collections is used to shed some light on current interests.

 Is there a popular coin series leading far ahead of the rest?
 How are the different coin series positioned when compared to each other?

 Coin collecting takes many forms, many approaches, and many levels of involvement.
 Different series attract collectors for a variety of reasons.
 Design and size of the coin, metal content, availability, affordability, and popularity are all possible considerations.